 Some jobs present obvious irritants for allergy sufferers.
-Carpenters, construction workers, farmers, textile workers, landscapers and miners all must work in environments unfriendly to allergy sufferers.
+Carpenters, construction workers, farmers, textile workers, landscapers, and miners must work in environments unfriendly to allergy sufferers.
 However, even office workers can experience increased problems with allergies while at work.

-Unlike at home where a person can more freely modify the environment, the work environment does not always allow for that sort of adaption.
+Unlike at home, where a person can more freely modify the environment, work does not always allow for that sort of adaptation.
 So what can workers do to find relief from allergies and still remain productive?

 5 Tips for Allergy Relief at Work

 - Reduce allergens.
 In the workplace, reducing allergens can mean making extra effort to keep your work area free from dust and using a HEPA filter.
 It can also mean avoiding having soft items like cushions or pillows around since allergens tend to collect on them.
-Keep in mind that old carpeting can also be a source of allergens and may need replaced.
-For some, especially those in highly-irritating environments, respirators make a major difference for reducing exposure, while others must simply change products used (switching to latex-free gloves, for example).
+Remember that old carpeting can also be a source of allergens and may need replacement.
+For some, especially in highly-irritating environments, respirators significantly reduce exposure, while others must simply change the products used (switching to latex-free gloves, for example).

-- Find the right treatment.
-In “Managing Allergies at Work,” Gina Shaw suggests getting allergy testing to determine the source, finding the right medication, and being proactive with treatment.
+- Find the proper treatment.
+In “Managing Allergies at Work,” Gina Shaw suggests getting allergy testing to determine the source, finding the appropriate medication, and being proactive with treatment.
 Working as a team with a physician or allergist can make all the difference, and the solution often consists of a combination of approaches.

 - Trust the Process.
 Before making any drastic move like a job change, give the process above a chance to work.
-Keep going through it until the right combination of solutions is reached, and make sure this happens in conjunction with a physician or allergist.
-Fortunately for most, doing so will lead to solutions for managing allergies at work and maintaining high levels of productivity.
+Then, keep going through it until the right combination of solutions is reached, and make sure this happens in conjunction with a physician or allergist.
+Fortunately for most, doing so will lead to solutions for managing allergies at work and maintaining high productivity levels.

 Only so much of a person’s work environment falls under an individual’s control.
-When the above process fails to work, some find a change of work to be in order.
+When the above process fails, some find a work change in order.
 But this should be the last resort.
 Before taking that step, consistently work through the steps above, do additional research, and look for creative ways to modify the environment and limit exposure.
 Doing so will bring adequate allergy relief for the vast majority of workers.